This post may contain affiliate links. Please read our disclosure policy.

 Slice the round into 8 equal triangles using a sharp knife or bench scraper.

-Place the pieces on a lined baking sheet about an inch apart, and brush the tops with cream and sprinkle with coarse sugar, if using.
+Place the pieces on a lined baking sheet about an inch apart, and brush the tops with cream and sprinkle with coarse sugar to help the tops of the scones brown in the oven.

-Freeze the shaped scones for about 15 minutes, or until firm.
+Freeze the shaped scones for about 15 minutes, or until firm, in case the extra handling of the dough has melted any of the pieces of butter.

 4. Bake

-A few simple techniques make a big difference in how your gluten free scones turn out:
+Staying faithful to a few simple techniques make a big difference in how your gluten free scones turn out.

 Here’s how to adapt this recipe for dietary needs or if you're missing an ingredient.

-Xanthan gum: This recipe uses a bit more xanthan gum for structure and rise.
-If your flour blend doesn’t include any, try using konjac powder (glucomannan) instead in equal measure.
+This recipe uses a bit more xanthan gum for structure and rise.
+If your flour blend doesn’t include any, try using konjac powder (glucomannan) instead in equal measure, or another substitute for xanthan gum.

-Two gluten free scones on a white plate, one glazed and one topped with coarse sugar
+Two scones on a white plate, one glazed and one topped with coarse sugar.

 Go Ad-Free